When to visit the vet?

 Causes

-Methemoglobin is created when the iron in hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. is oxidized from the divalent to the trivalent form.
+Methemoglobin forms when the iron in hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. is oxidized from the ferrous to the ferric state.
 This oxidation can be triggered by various chemical substances or medications.
-Methemoglobin cannot bind oxygen like normal hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs., which leads to hypoxiaHypoxia refers to a condition in which the body or a part of the body is not supplied with enough oxygen.
-This can lead to various symptoms, including shortness of breath, confusion, and in severe cases, organ failure., i.e., a lack of oxygen in the tissues.
+Methemoglobin cannot bind oxygen like normal hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs., leading to hypoxiaHypoxia refers to a condition in which the body or a part of the body is not supplied with enough oxygen.
+This can lead to various symptoms, including shortness of breath, confusion, and in severe cases, organ failure., or oxygen deficiencyDeficiency means a lack or absence of a necessary substance required for normal bodily functions or health, such as vitamins, minerals, or hormones. in the tissues.

-The causes of methemoglobinemia in dogs are varied.
-Often, the condition is triggered by contact with certain chemicals or medications.
-The best-known triggers include nitrates and nitrites, which are found in some fertilizers and preservatives.
-Medications such as paracetamol and some anesthetics can also cause methemoglobinemia.
+The causes of methemoglobinemia in dogs are diverse.
+The condition is often triggered by contact with certain chemicals or medications.
+Among the most common triggers are nitrates and nitrites, which are found in some fertilizers and preservatives.
+Medications such as acetaminophen and some anesthetics can also cause methemoglobinemia.

 Symptoms